mangalam-research/wed/tech_notes.rst

 Tests are of three types:

-* Not browser-dependent and therefore runnable outside a browser.
+* Not browser-dependent and therefore may be run outside a browser.
 We run these in Node.js.

 * In-browser tests run *in* the browser.